nupoor01nawathey/Spark-SQL/README.md

 # Spark-SQL
-sql queries written in spark
+sql queries and corresponding query in spark